-In a regular SSL connection, only the server need to identify itself to the client by presenting its certificate.
+In a regular SSL connection, only the server needs to identify itself to the client by presenting its certificate.
 However, in mutual SSL authentication, the client presents its certificate to the server as well.
-Panorama and Log Collectors can act as the server.
-Firewalls, Log Collectors, and the secondary Panorama HA peer can act as the client.
+Panorama, the primary Panorama HA peer, Log Collectors, WildFire appliances, and PAN-DB appliances can act as the server.
+Firewalls, Log Collectors, WildFire appliances, and the secondary Panorama HA peer can act as the client.
 The role that a device takes on depends the deployment.
 For example, in the diagram below, Panorama manages a number of firewalls and a collector group and acts as the server for the firewalls and Log Collectors.
 The Log Collector acts as the server to the firewalls that send logs to it.

 To deploy custom certificates for mutual authentication in your deployment, you need:

-- SSL/TLS Service Profile—An SSL/TLS service profile defines the security of the connections by referencing your custom certificate and establishing the of SSL/TLS protocol versions used by Panorama or Log Collector to communicate with client devices.
+- SSL/TLS Service Profile—An SSL/TLS service profile defines the security of the connections by referencing your custom certificate and establishing the SSL/TLS protocol versions used by the server device to communicate with client devices.